simonmittag/caesarcipher/ReadMe.md

 # Caesar Cipher

-The **Caesar Cipher** is one of the simplest and oldest encryption techniques, shifting the alphabet by a fixed number of positions to encode or decode text.
+Monoalphabetic substitution is one of the simplest and oldest encryption techniques, shifting the alphabet by a fixed number of positions to encode or decode text.
 This project provides a lightweight command-line tool, written in Go, to encrypt and decrypt text files using the Caesar cipher.

----

 ## Getting Started